draharjo/oil-spill-detection/README.md

 # oil-spill-detection
-Detect whether an image has oil spill in it or not couple with dataset
+Detect whether an image has oil spill in it or not.
+It is equipped with the dataset